-Students must also ensure that all data provided to the University is accurate and upto-date by either notifying their School Secretary or Student Registrar.
+Students must also ensure that all data provided to the University is accurate and up-to-date by either notifying their Centre Secretary or the Registrar.

-The University cannot be held responsible for any errors unless the member of staff or student has informed the University about them.
+The University cannot be held responsible for any errors unless the student has informed the University about changes to their circumstances.